talonvoice/wav2train/README.md

     # Generate word piece vocab and lexicon from one or more lst files.
     ./wpiece name --list output/clips.lst

+    # Generate character lexicon from one or more lst files.
+    ./wlexicon name output/clips.lst

-    # Filter a dataset using wav2letter by emission TER (<50% in this example)
+    # Filter a list dataset by many criteria
-    ./wfilter w2l-align/ output/clips.lst 0.5 > output/filter.lst
+    ./wfilter --help